6 Cool Office Designs That Make Working Fun

 The lynchpin of the office redesign was the fish bowl offices of Chairman Mike Sheehan and CEO Karen Kaplan.
 Gone are the days of not knowing what’s happening behind closed doors at this company.
 Not only were the head honchos’ offices downsized, but they are fashioned completely out of glass so that all employees and clients can keep an eye on the goings-on of their leaders.

 But the executives weren’t the only ones whose digs got a makeover.
 Formerly housed in tall-walled cubicles, 65 percent of the staff now works in open spaces with industrial elements like exposed duct work and plenty of natural light and glass.
 And employees receive lots of other perks like end-of-the-month parties, free massage and the occasional mani-pedi.
-Just one look at their Facebook page, paints a picture of happy, dedicated employees who definitely seem to be enjoying their time as part of the Hill Holliday family.

 3. Root, Inc.